farcasterxyz/docs/docs/developers/frames/v2/getting-started.md

 <img src="https://raw.githubusercontent.com/farcasterxyz/frames-v2-demo/refs/heads/main/docs/img/1_playground.png" width="200" alt="Frames Playground" />

 ..and tap "Launch" to open your app.
 You should see your Farcaster username, which is part of the context that Frames inject into your app!

+You can create `/img/opengraph.jpg` and `/img/splash-image.jpg` in your public directory to customize the frame's in-feed appearance.

 ### Viewing context